 We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

-Dr Tim Mair and Edd Knowles are both diplomates of the European College of Equine Internal Medicine (ECEIM) and Karin Kruger is a diplomate of the American College of Veterinary Internal Medicine (ACVIM).
-All three are recognised as specialists by the RCVS for their qualifications in and their contribution to the field of equine internal medicine.
+Dr Tim Mair and Edd Knowles are both diplomates of the European College of Equine Internal Medicine (ECEIM) and both are recognised as specialists by the RCVS for their qualifications in and their contribution to the field of equine internal medicine.
 Our specialists treat cases and perform advanced investigative procedures, as well as supporting our team of ambulatory vets, many of whom have interests in medicine or further qualifications.

 Medical problems encompass a wide range of conditions, including neurological diseases, respiratory diseases, heart, liver and kidney diseases, diarrhoea and colic, weight loss, diseases of the foal.
 Poor performance cases are often affected by medical conditions (including some muscle diseases) which fall into the field of internal medicine; investigation of poor performance cases can often involve a collaborative approach by medical specialists and orthopaedic / lameness specialists.
 Malignant cancers are fortunately uncommon in horses, but skin tumours (such as sarcoids and melanomas) are common and often also need a collaborative approach by both medical and surgical specialists.

 We undertake around-the-clock observation and intensive treatment of critically ill horses with a range of medical conditions.
 Horses suffering from contagious diseases can be safely housed and treated in our isolation unit.